burtonsamograd/sxc/README.md

-sxc is an an s-expression based language source transpiler for C.  By providing an S-expression based syntax, sxc adds full Lisp-like macro and code generation capabilities to the C language using Common Lisp.
+sxc is an an s-expression based language source transpiler for C.  By providing an S-expression based syntax, sxc adds full Lisp-like macro and code generation capabilities to the C language (WIP).

 Motivation
 ----------